 Schwartz earned her Ph.D. in education policy from Columbia University.

 Heather Schwartz, Susan Burkhauser, Beth Ann Griffin, David Kennedy, Hank Green, Alene Kennedy-Hendricks, Craig Pollack, "Do the Joneses Help You Keep Up?
 A Natural Experiment in Exposure to Non-Poor Neighbors," Housing Policy Debate (forthcoming)

 Craig Pollack, Hank Green, David Kennedy, Beth Ann Griffin, Alene Kennedy-Hendricks, Susan Burkhauser, Heather Schwartz, "The impact of public housing on social networks: a natural experiment," American Journal of Public Health, 104(9):1642-1649, 2014

-Randall Reback, Jonah Rockoff, and Heather Schwartz, "Under Pressure: Job Security, Resource Allocation, and Productivity in Schools Under No Child Left Behind," American Economic Journal (forthcoming)
+Randall Reback, Jonah Rockoff, Heather Schwartz, "Under Pressure: Job Security, Resource Allocation, and Productivity in Schools Under No Child Left Behind," American Economic Journal, 6(3):207-41, 2014

 "Housing policy is school policy: Economically integrative housing promotes academic success in Montgomery County, Maryland," in Richard D. Kahlenberg, The Future of School Integration, Century Foundation, 2012

-Henry Levin and Heather Schwartz, "Educational Vouchers for Universal Preschools," Economics of Education Review, 26:3-16, 2007
+Henry Levin, Heather Schwartz, "Educational Vouchers for Universal Preschools," Economics of Education Review, 26:3-16, 2007